-We’ll go through why you should live stream, the absolute basic equipment and tools you need to start, and how to choose the right streaming platform for you.
+This beginner’s guide to live streaming covers the absolute basic equipment and tools you need to start, along with how to choose the right streaming platform for you.

 What is a basic streaming setup?

-As a beginner, you need five basic things to go live: a camera, streaming software, a microphone, a computer and a good internet connection.
+If you’re interested in streaming professionally, you might consider a more robust setup.
+The five basic things you’ll need are: a camera, streaming software, a microphone, a computer and a good internet connection.
 You can also add accessories that will drastically improve the quality of your live stream without too much effort.

 Camera